kuzzleio/kuzzle/doc/2/guides/getting-started/6-understand-application-development/index.md

 ```

 ::: info
-The low level [query](/sdk/js/7/core-classes/kuzzle/query) method can also be used to send custom requests to Kuzzle API.
+The low level [query](/sdk/js/7/core-classes/kuzzle/query) method can also be used to send custom requests to the Kuzzle API.
 :::

 **Example:** _Execute a custom controller action with the [query](/sdk/js/7/core-classes/kuzzle/query) method_